bthate/rssbot/README.rst

  > sudo systemctl enable rssbot
  > sudo systemctl daemon-reload
- > sudo service botd restart
+ > sudo service rssbot restart

 if you don't want the bot to startup at boot, remove the service file: